nitsugahcram/data-crypto-foundry/README.md

-# 🏗️ Data Crypto Foundry – Robust Data Pipeline for Crypto Analytics
+# 🏗️ DataFoundry – Robust Data Pipeline for Crypto Analytics

-**Data Crypto Foundry** is a modern data pipeline designed to ingest, validate, transform and test historical Bitcoin market data.
+**DataFoundry** is a modern data pipeline designed to ingest, validate, transform and test historical Bitcoin market data.
 It combines high-performance tools like Polars, DuckDB, dbt, and Prefect to ensure data quality, reproducibility and pipeline observability.

 ---